Dogs Available Today 1/10

 • Neutered Male

-Come in Thursday through Sunday from 11am to 3pm to meet her or message us through our Facebook page or email bonnyharristrn@gmail.com for more information!
+Come meet him at Tucson Rescue Now, located at 4752 E. Grant Rd.
+(SE corner of Grant and Swan), open Thursday through Sunday from 11am to 3pm, or message us through our Facebook page, or email info@tucsonrescuenow.org for more information!

 Foster Dogs